ultralist/ultralist-marketing-docs/content/docs/cli/showing_tasks.md

 * `ultralist l project:mobile` - Show all tasks with a project of `mobile`
 * `ultralist l project:mobile,devops` - Show all tasks with a project of `mobile` or `devops`
+* `ultralist l context:groceries` - Show all tasks that have the context `groceries`

 **Negation filters**